geekiam/website/static/posts/how-to-automate-creating-gitignore.md

 node based project settings.

 ### Conclusion

 We have now automated the creation of git ignore files to enable creating the files.
-This approach enables you to customise this process even further, for instance you may want to create your own organisational repo, which my have t typical settings and for a custom project structure you would like to cater for.
+This approach enables you to customise this process even further, for instance you may want to create your own organisational repository, which may have typical settings and for a custom project structure you would like to cater for.

 Taken this approach we have eliminated some of the boring repetitive and error prone manual steps required when setting up a project.